CHARTER OF THE WORLDWIDE PROTEIN DATA BANK (wwPDB)

-6.2 A new web site for wwPDB will be created by the archive keeper.
-This site will contain two headings: the definition and scope of the wwPDB; and pointers to the three sites.
-All members of the wwPDB will agree upon the contents of this site.
+6.2 A website for wwPDB will be maintained.
+All members of wwPDB will agree upon the contents of this site.

-6.4 An Advisory Board will be constituted whose role will be to review policy issues and adherence to the guidelines of the wwPDB.
+6.3 An Advisory Committee will be constituted whose role it is to review policy issues and adherence to the guidelines of wwPDB.
 It will also serve as a forum for dispute resolution.
-Each member of wwPDB will appoint two members to the Advisory Board. wwPDB will ask the International Union of Crystallography (IUCr) and the International Council on Magnetic Resonance in Biological Systems (ICMRBS) each to appoint one representative to the Advisory Board.
-The wwPDB members may seek advice from their own oversight committees, advisory boards and funding agencies as to the best representation of their site.
+The Terms of Reference for the Advisory Committee will be agreed by the wwPDB members and detailed in a separate document.
+The wwPDB members may seek advice from their parent organization, their own oversight committees, advisory boards and funding agencies as to the best representation of their site.
 The costs of Advisory Committee meetings will be shared equitably among the members of wwPDB.
 Prior to each meeting, the members of wwPDB will agree upon the plans for sharing expenses and who will be invited as observers of the meeting, as well as on the agenda for the meeting.

-6.6 The initial term of this agreement will, assuming no review, be 10 years.
-After 5 years any partner may request review of the agreement and production of a “renewal agreement”.
+6.5 The term of this charter will, assuming no review, be 10 years.
+After 5 years any wwPDB member may request review of the agreement and production of a “renewal agreement”.
 If unreviewed at 9 years, the agreement shall in any case be reviewed and a renewal agreement produced.
-A 'renewal agreement' will come into force at the end of this agreement or one year after the finalization of its text - which ever is earlier.
-However, if all partners agree, a renewal agreement may come into force earlier, at any point after its finalization.
+A renewal agreement will come into force at the end of this agreement or one year after the finalization of its text - whichever is earlier.
+However, if all members agree, a renewal agreement may come into force earlier, at any point after its finalization.7.
+Survivability

 7.1 Each member organization agrees that this charter agreement will survive in its entirety notwithstanding cessation of operations of any member signatory for any reason.